 Ref:

+Return of AVISTA Collateral.
+In consideration of the consent by AVISTA to the assignment of the PGET Purchase Transactions effected by this Agreement, on the Effective Date PGET shall return to AVISTA the AVISTA Collateral, plus any applicable interest as agreed to by PGET and AVISTA, by wire transfer of immediately available funds to the account set forth below.

+Bank: Bank of America, San Francisco

+ABA #: 121000358

+Beneficiary: Avista Energy, Inc.

+Beneficiary Account: 12330-26461

+Ref: Cash Collateral Return

 PGET Purchase Transactions to be Governed by EPMI/AVISTA Master Agreement.
 AVISTA and EPMI agree that as of and from the Effective Date, the PGET Purchase Transactions shall be governed by, and the parties' respective rights and obligations shall be determined under, the EPMI/AVISTA Master Agreement, including without limitation the termination, liquidation, netting and set-off provisions provided therein.
 In the event of a conflict between the terms of the PGET Purchase Transactions and the terms of the EPMI/AVISTA Agreement, the terms of the PGET Purchase Transactions shall govern (and any obligation or right under the PGET Purchase Transactions pertaining to PGET shall be deemed to pertain to EPMI).
-In furtherance of above (but not in limitation thereof), promptly after Effective Date, AVISTA and EPMI further agree that the parties shall take all actions and do all things necessary to amend and restate the PGET Purchase Transactions in order to correctly set forth the parties to the PGET Purchase Transactions and the governance of such transactions by the EPMI/AVISTA Master Agreement.
+In furtherance of above (but not in limitation thereof), promptly after the Effective Date, AVISTA and EPMI further agree that the parties shall take all actions and do all things necessary to amend and restate the PGET Purchase Transactions in order to correctly set forth the parties to the PGET Purchase Transactions and the governance of such transactions by the EPMI/AVISTA Master Agreement.

 Counterparts.
 This Agreement may be executed in any number of counterparts, each of which shall be deemed an original instrument and all of which when taken together shall constitute one and the same agreement.